Indivisible movement: History

 Since the guide's publication, its authors have created a website with further resources on using the guide and organizing local movements.
 The guide is continuously updated and is available in English and Spanish.
-By February 4, 2017, less than two months from the publication of the Indivisible Guide, and about two weeks after Trump's inauguration, more than 3,800 local groups identifying as "Indivisibles" had formed and declared their support for the movement.
+By February 4, 2017, less than two months from the publication of the Indivisible Guide, and about two weeks after Trump's first inauguration, more than 3,800 local groups identifying as "Indivisibles" had formed and declared their support for the movement.
 In February, they organized as a 501(c) organization.

 Many groups attended town halls, demonstrated against nominees for Trump's Cabinet, and worked with organizers of the Women's March.
-John Kasich and Mo Brooks acknowledged that the protests would impact efforts to repeal the Patient Protection and Affordable Care Act.
+John Kasich and Mo Brooks acknowledged that the protests would affect efforts to repeal the Patient Protection and Affordable Care Act.
 David Weigel said the movement was a possible reason for the initial failure of Republicans to pass the American Health Care Act of 2017.

-In 2018, the group and its volunteers contributed money, endorsement and volunteer time to many House races, which was followed by Democrats winning back control of the chamber.
+In 2018, the group and its volunteers contributed money, endorsements, and volunteer time to many House races, which was followed by Democrats winning back control of the chamber.
 In 2019, the group endorsed a series of events aimed at supporting the impeachment of Donald Trump.

-The group continued its advocacy activities into the post-Trump era; in 2021, Indivisible advocated in favor of Democrats' $3.5 trillion reconciliation bill.
+The group continued its advocacy activities into the post-Trump era following his loss of the 2020 election.
+In 2021, Indivisible advocated in favor of Democrats' $3.5 trillion reconciliation bill.
 In October 2021, Indivisible planned to spend $1 million to protect eight Democratic incumbents in Congress, an effort that overlapped partly with that of the Democratic Congressional Campaign Committee.
-In June 2022, Indivisible planned to spend $7 million.
+In May 2022, a board member of Indivisible Houston directly confronted Senator Ted Cruz about gun reform in the wake of the Uvalde shooting and the NRA convention.
+In June 2022, Indivisible planned to spend $7 million in the 2022 United States elections to highlight "MAGA extremism" to aid in the election of Democrats.
+On September 5, 2023, Indivisible Action endorsed President Joe Biden's 2024 re-election bid.